Lynn Schusterman: Philanthropy

 Schusterman began volunteering in the early 1960s with the National Council of Jewish Women.
 In 1987, she and Charles started the Charles and Lynn Schusterman Family Foundation.
 After Charles died in 2000, Lynn led the foundation herself, becoming the first woman to lead a large Jewish philanthropic organization.
 In 2018, her daughter, Stacy H. Schusterman, took over as chair of the foundation and Lynn took the role of chair emerita.
 Lynn Schusterman's giving is focused on the global Jewish community, Israel and her hometown of Tulsa, Oklahoma.
 In 2021, the foundation was renamed to Charles and Lynn Schusterman Family Philanthropies.
 In 2011, Schusterman signed the Giving Pledge.

 According to The Jerusalem Post, Schusterman is known for her work in "strengthening Jewish identity, supporting Jewish innovators, expanding opportunities for service learning and promoting inclusivity."
 Among the national Jewish organizations she supports are BBYO, Hillel, Moishe House, Birthright Israel, Repair the World, and Keshet.
 In 1994, Schusterman helped to found Hillel in the Former Soviet Union.

 Since 1998, she has authorized more than $6 million to the Israel Museum in Jerusalem, Israel.

 She is a supporter of Teach For America and Teach For All and was instrumental in establishing Teach For America to create a corps in Tulsa and Israel.
 Schusterman has also been deeply involved in the prevention and treatment of child abuse and neglect, both in Tulsa, OK, and in Jerusalem, where she helped to establish the Haruv Institute.

 Among her largest single gifts were grants to Brandeis University to create the Schusterman Center for Israel Studies and to the University of Oklahoma to create the Schusterman Center campus in Tulsa.
 Schusterman also contributed $6 million to the Schusterman Center for Jewish Studies at The University of Texas at Austin.

+In 2020, Forbes deputy wealth editor Jennifer Wang awarded Schusterman a perfect philanthropy score of 5, the highest possible rating; placing her among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, George Soros, Eli Broad, and others who have each given away at least 20% of their fortune.